f5devcentral/techxchange-gitops-lab/docs/ab-testing.md

 1. Refresh the browser tab.
 You should see a different design for the Brewz application, notably that the background and font colors are different.

+  > ***Note:*** If you don't see the change, you may need to hard-refresh the page in Chrome to invalidate the cached resources.

 [Continue to the lab conclusion...](conclusion.md)